The University authorities

-Mr. Zaheer Ahmed is the President of Dietl University.
-His role is to manage the University’s corporate identity.
+Mr. Zaheer Ahmed is the President of Jozef Dietl Malopolska University in Cracow His role is to manage the University’s corporate identity.
 He is responsible for the central teams that look after business development, collaborations and partnerships, public relations, the website, printed publications, digital marketing, alumni relations, and student recruitment.
 He also works with colleagues across the University to organise events and to showcase Dieltl’s academic excellence to visitors.
 Mr. Zaheer has defined, distilled and projected the core market proposition and distinctive characteristics of the University and has delivered tangible improvement to the reputation and image of the University regionally, nationally and internationally.
 He holds direct responsibility for the management and delivery of marketing and student recruitment campaigns, working across all channels – including online and offline advertising, the University’s externally facing website, social media, outreach, design and CRM.
 As a senior leader in the University, he is very effective in building relations and working in partnership with colleagues across both the academic and professional services arms of the institution.

 Mr. Zaheer Ahmed is a British Educational Entrepreneur who has made outstanding contributions to the field of Further and Higher Education in United Kingdom since 2001.

 Woven into the fabric of academic leadership and professional mannerism, Zaheer has founded and managed multiple Colleges including London College of Advanced Studies, Birmingham International College amongst others.
 He was a partner of Cambridge Regional College (Publicly Funded) and is now President of a University based in Poland.

 A teacher throughout his career Zaheer continues to add value to the lives of learners around the globe with his educational demeanour and spirit.